If the talk in the media is to be believed it would feel as though nobody over 50 can ever possibly get a job! Rest assured, that is simply not true.

 Gone are the days that employers would rely on your prepared CV and an interview to get the information they need about you.
-These days, if your initial CV sparks a little interest, the recruiter will be on the internet looking for your profile on Linkedin or other forum.
-If you have no digital profile or if you only have a one line profile … next candidate please!
+These days, if your initial CV sparks a little interest, the recruiter will be on the internet looking for your profile on Linkedin or another forum.
+If you have no digital profile or if you only have a one-line profile … next candidate, please!

 Don’t Censor Yourself